 Singapore Airlines has historically given Business Class passengers free rein to choose their preferred seats — with some limited exceptions such as bassinet positions, or the coveted bulkhead and throne seats on selected aircraft, which are set aside for infant bookings or PPS Club members.

-However, this appears to have changed.
-I’m waiting for an official statement from Singapore Airlines, but from what I can see, the airline has revised its advance seat selection policy to introduce a “restricted zone” in the Business Class cabin on all aircraft except the Boeing 737-8 MAX.
+However, this has now changed.
+The airline has revised its advance seat selection policy to introduce a “restricted zone” in the Business Class cabin on all aircraft except the Boeing 737-8 MAX.

 These seats are only available for advance selection by passengers on the more expensive Business Flexi or Business Standard fares, as well as the most expensive Business Access award category.